payamparvizi/sapps-rl/Adaptive_Optics_Environment/README.md

 **Adaptive Policy Regularization for Smooth Control in Reinforcement Learning**

-The environment is designed to evaluate policy smoothness and control performance in **highly dynamic optical systems**, motivated by **satellite-to-ground optical communication**.
+The environment is designed to evaluate **policy smoothness and control responsiveness** in **highly dynamic optical systems**, with a primary motivation drawn from **satellite-to-ground optical communication** scenarios.

 ---

 ## Overview

-Wavefront sensorless adaptive optics aims to correct atmospheric wavefront distortions **without explicit wavefront sensing**, relying instead on low-dimensional photodetector measurements and closed-loop control.
+Wavefront sensorless adaptive optics aims to correct atmospheric wavefront distortions **without explicit wavefront sensing**, relying instead on low-dimensional photodetector measurements and closed-loop control of a deformable mirror.

-This environment formulates the AO control problem as a **continuous-control Markov Decision Process (MDP)** and enables the evaluation of deep RL algorithms under:
+This environment formulates the AO control problem as a **continuous-control Markov Decision Process (MDP)** and is used to evaluate reinforcement learning algorithms under conditions where:

-- quasi-static atmospheric turbulence
-- rapidly changing turbulence with high drift velocities
+- observations are low-dimensional and partially informative,
+- dynamics can change rapidly due to atmospheric turbulence, and
+- excessive control oscillations directly degrade optical performance.

-The environment is used to assess the ability of SAPPS and baseline methods to produce **smooth yet responsive control signals** in highly dynamic conditions.
+The focus of this environment within the current repository is to assess whether **SAPPS** enables **smooth yet responsive control** in such challenging regimes.

 ---

+## Relation to Prior Work

+This environment builds conceptually on prior work in reinforcement learning for wavefront sensorless adaptive optics, including earlier AO-RL simulation frameworks developed by the authors.
+However:

+- the **learning objectives**,
+- the **control regularization strategy**, and
+- the **experimental focus on action smoothness under dynamic conditions**

+are distinct from previous publications.

+Importantly, this repository does **not** aim to reproduce or extend prior AO-RL results.
+Instead, it reuses a compatible simulation framework to provide a **controlled and challenging testbed** for evaluating adaptive policy regularization.

+---

-## Key Characteristics
+## Environment Characteristics

 - **Observation Space**
-  Low-dimensional photodetector measurements derived from the focal plane intensity distribution.
+  Low-dimensional photodetector measurements derived from the focal plane intensity distribution (e.g., quadrant or coarse pixel arrays).

 - **Action Space**
-  Continuous control commands applied to a deformable mirror model.
+  Continuous control commands applied to a deformable mirror, parameterized either directly in actuator space or via low-order modal representations.

 - **Dynamics**
-  Atmospheric turbulence modeled using phase screens with configurable drift velocity and strength.
+  Atmospheric turbulence modeled using phase screens with configurable strength and drift velocity, enabling quasi-static to rapidly varying regimes.

 - **Reward Function**
-  Based on optical performance metrics (e.g., fiber coupling efficiency / Strehl-related measures).
+  Optical performance metrics related to coupling efficiency or Strehl-like measures.

-This design prioritizes **low latency**, **partial observability**, and **fast dynamics**, making it a challenging benchmark for RL-based control.
+This design emphasizes **low latency**, **partial observability**, and **fast temporal dynamics**, making it particularly sensitive to high-frequency control oscillations.

 ---